 - Buspirone (Buspar) Buspirone is a medication used to reduce anxiety.
-It is classified as an anxiolytic because of the influence it has on the neurotransmitters in the brain, especially serotonin.
-It is different than benzodiazepines, as it does not depress the central nervous system or cause sedation.
+It is classified as an anxiolytic because it influences the neurotransmitters in the brain, especially serotonin.
+It is different than benzodiazepines as it does not depress the central nervous system or cause sedation.

-- Tegretol (Carbamazepine) This drug is prescribed to help reduce symptoms of anxiety.
+- Tegretol (Carbamazepine) This drug is prescribed to help reduce anxiety symptoms.
 It acts upon the brain by calming activity.

 - Tofranil (Imipramine) Tofranil is among the drugs in the tricyclic antidepressant class.
-It is used to treat depression and anxiety as a result of benzodiazepine abuse.
+It is used to treat depression and anxiety due to benzodiazepine abuse.

 Medications for Benzodiazepine and Alcohol Withdrawal Symptoms

 In line with the possible side effects and addictive properties of benzodiazepine use, especially if it involves both benzo and alcohol use disorder, there is growing evidence suggesting that non-benzodiazepine GABAergic compounds represent promising medications in the treatment of alcohol-dependent patients.

 The main objectives of the clinical management of benzodiazepine and alcohol withdrawal symptoms are to decrease the severity of symptoms, prevent more severe withdrawal clinical manifestations such as seizures and delirium tremens, and facilitate entry of the patient into a treatment program to attempt to achieve and maintain long-term abstinence from both substances.